 Holding the Core of Disney

 Kingdom Hearts is a unique series.
-Combining both Final Fantasy and Disney worlds and characters into one game while maintaining the canon storylines of all that those included is no easy feet.
+Combining both Final Fantasy and Disney worlds and characters into one game? while maintaining the canon storylines of all that those included?
+That’s no easy feet.
 Not only is it hard to do, but it’s a massive responsibility.
 Why?
 Let’s start with the obvious.
 Because it’s Disney.

-Square Enix as a brand has done games combining worlds and story lines before with its own various Final Fantasy games.
+Square Enix has done games combining worlds and story lines before.
+Heck, they do it often in their own various Final Fantasy games.
 These games and their stand-alones have evoked feelings of urgency, relentlessness, and even betrayal in players before.
 They’ve created worlds that are fully immersive and suck players into stories that they become emotionally invested in.
 It’s likely a huge part as to what persuaded Disney to give Nomura the chance with this one.
 Why?

 Kingdom Hearts, establishing a story in which our main protagonist, Sora, and his friends travel from Disney movie world to Disney movie world, had to embody every element of “Disney Magic” brought to the big screen as well as insert the player within it all, giving players feelings of holding the magic of magicians, the strength of warriors, and the infinite *love* of heroes in the face of unbeatable odds.
-Square Enix had experience with doing this with their own franchises – so combining Disney worlds (and any other worlds for that matter) – trying it out – if anyone was going to get the go ahead – it was going to be Square Enix.
+Square Enix had experience with doing this with their own franchises.
+So combining Disney worlds (and any other worlds for that matter), trying the concept out?
+If anyone was going to get the go ahead, it was going to be Square Enix.